 Try sucking on sugar-free candy to add saliva to your mouth.

-Mix one half teaspoon of salt and one quarter teaspoon of baking soda in 8 ounces of warm water.
+Mix one half teaspoon or 3 grams of salt and one quarter teaspoon or 1.2 grams of baking soda in 8 ounces (240 milliliters) of warm water.
 Gargle with this solution several times a day.
-DO NOT use store-bought mouthwashes or lozenges.
+Do not use store-bought mouthwashes or lozenges.

 For a cough that does not go away: